wanderer3519/Development-of-suitable-program-for-dispaying-the-drug-conecentration-in-a-sensor-device/README.md

 After running click on the IP address http://127.0.0.1:5000

 This is a development server.
+Click on the corresponding buttons to find the final concentration value.

 Prerequisites: